DennisMelamed/dotfiles/notes/paper_submission_checklist.md

 ## Useful LaTeX Snippets:

 ### Make title angry if your paper is over length

+Careful - this doesn't quite work right if its a table/figure that is formatted to appear on a page over the limit you set, since they're floating and not tied to the END_OF_TEXT label.
+You should still double check how many pages the paper has :)

 Insert the following in your preamble:
 ```
 \newcommand{\incpageref}[1]{%